 Correcting Mistakes in Acrylic Texture Medium

-While it’s still wet, it’s easy to fix mistakes in texture medium or to remove it.
+While it's still wet, it's easy to fix mistakes in the texture medium level or to remove it completely.
 Simply scrape it off with a painting knife or a cloth.
-How much time you’ve got before it dries depends on what brand you’re using and how hot it is in your studio.
-A draft across your painting will also increase drying time.
-Again, it’s something you’ll get a feeling for through experience.
+How much time you've got before it dries depends on what brand you're using and how warm it is in your studio.
+A draft of air across your painting will also increase the drying time.
+Again, it's something you'll get a feeling for through experience.

-If in doubt, remove the medium when it’s still wet and then think about what you’re doing with it.
-Because when it’s dry, however, you’ll have to take some sandpaper to smooth down the surface.
+If in doubt, remove the medium while it's still wet and then think about what you're doing with it.
+When it's dry, however, you'll have to take some sandpaper to smooth down the surface.